 While water savings in a bath vs. a shower are negotiable, the unique circular bathtubs on Disney Fantasy are shallow enough to make it a moot point.
 You’ll save far more gray water (and you want as little gray water as possible on a cruise ship) bathing toddlers and babies than fighting the shower spray.

 Is a Disney cruise the greenest family vacation you can take?
-Not even close, but by following the easy measures above, as well as opting to cruise with an eco-conscious cruise line like Disney, it is possible to be environmentally responsible while cruising.
-Read more green cruising tips from Elizabeth and Kimberly’s experience on Holland America.
+No, but by following the easy measures above, as well as opting to cruise with an eco-conscious green cruise line like Disney, it is possible to be environmentally responsible while cruising.

 Photos courtesy of Disney Cruise Line and Amy Whitley.
 Amy and her family experienced the Disney Fantasy as guests of Disney and Expedia.com.
 All opinions on this green cruise line are her own.